Indians super fan Sortino always looking ahead

 While many immediately basked in the celebration when the Cleveland Indians won the American League championship pennant last Wednesday, Sortino, 26, within seconds of the final out, had questions.

 “There’s no designated hitter in National League … who plays, Santana or Napoli?”
-Sorting asked about the Indians’ Carlos Santana and Mike Napoli — the team’s usual DH and first baseman.
+Sortino asked about the Indians’ Carlos Santana and Mike Napoli — the team’s usual DH and first baseman.

 Only one of the two can play regularly when the World Series shifts to Wrigley Field in Chicago for Games 3 through 5 this weekend.
 Not to mention the dominant Indians bullpen will be brought in during crunch time — and be forced to bat.